 Convert a data disk on a Linux instance from MBR to GPT

 Perform the following steps to convert a data disk on a Linux instance from MBR to GPT.
-In the examples of this section, an Alibaba Cloud Linux 2.1903 LTS 64-bit public image and the data disk /dev/vdb are used.
-Operations may vary based on the image and data disk of your instance.
+In the examples of this section, an Alibaba Cloud Linux 3.2104 LTS 64-bit public image and a data disk whose device name is /dev/vdb are used.
+The operations may vary based on the image and disk of your instance.

-For more information, see Create a snapshot of a disk.
+For more information, see Create a snapshot for a disk.

 Note

-• In normal cases, when you convert an MBR disk on a Linux instance into a GPT disk, the data on the original disk partitions is not lost.
-To prevent data loss or exceptions caused by accidental operations, we recommend that you back up disk data beforehand.
+• In most cases, data that is stored on the original disk partitions is not lost when you convert an MBR disk on a Linux instance into a GPT disk.
+To prevent data loss or exceptions caused by accidental operations, we recommend that you back up disk data in advance.

 • You are charged for the snapshot.
-For more information, see Snapshots.
+For more information, see Billing of snapshots.

 2. Connect to the instance.